Do you feel like selling never gets any easier?

 Conducting a comprehensive audit of your current technology tools and platforms is crucial.

-• List all sales and marketing software, CRMs, analytics tools, data storage systems, etc., in use.
+• List all sales and marketing software, CRMs, analytics tools, data storage systems, etc.,

 • Identify limitations — does your CRM offer AI capabilities?
 Can data systems handle real-time analytics?

-• Get input from IT, sales, and other teams on their existing pain points.
+• Get input from IT, sales, and other teams on their existing pain points

-• Compare desired AI features against current tools’ abilities.
+• Compare desired AI features against current tools’ abilities

-• Look at data security protocols as well — AI relies on quality, well-organized data.
+• Look at data security protocols as well — AI relies on quality, well-organized data

-For example, if you want AI for predictive lead scoring, assess if existing CRM can provide this or needs an upgrade.
+For example, if you want AI for predictive lead scoring, assess if the existing CRM can provide this or needs an upgrade.

 Assessing infrastructure helps budget for upgrades like newer CRMs, cloud data storage, and real-time analytics APIs.